Naomy writes…

 Great question.

 Vitamin A (the kind found in animal sources) is one of several fat-soluble activators that is necessary for the assimilation of minerals in the diet.
 According to Sally Fallon, Vitamin A is the “concert master for a developing fetus.”
-Vitamin A is also essential for eye health.
+Vitamin A is also essential for eye health, immune function, healthy skin, and brain function.

 There are two forms of vitamin A: preformed vitamin A (also known as retinol or retinoids) and carotene.